wildatheart/magento/README.md

  Features & Fixes

  * HPP payment method selection now automatically loaded from the selected skin (Adyen calls this directory lookup)
- * Module now 100% Adyen.
-Module namespace and module name is now Adyen/Payment instead of Madia/Adyen
+ * Module namespace and module name is now Adyen/Payment instead of Madia/Adyen
  * CSE now better support for the onestepcheckout modules as well
  * CSE IE8 Fix
  * Possible to make Cash payments